hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Just add a catch and enter `get` again.
 Why would it affect other gets?

 [9:01:54](#GiUJqw2BK9hPZRXm4mcrP7VEJvE4AqqrXD7WkvQVCw4) <GiuseppeChillemi (GiuseppeChillemi)>:
-I remember you are right, maybe I have made a mistake copying/pasting, as you have noted for Hiiamboris on issue 113. Ì†ΩÌ∏Å
+I remember you are right, maybe I have made a mistake copying/pasting, as you have noted for Hiiamboris on issue 113. üòÅ

 [10:49:44](#sFIVCLbdr6wsEUQEgmkqtk9c2jz0M0kX9ruWi8WDczo) <GiuseppeChillemi (GiuseppeChillemi)>:
 Things I didn't know in both Rebol and Red: